FREE DELIVERY on orders over £75 (ex VAT)

 • Close- to mid-range illumination

-• Wide, even light spread
+• Wide, even light distribution

 • Continuous use in demanding environments

-Note: LED utility work light bars are designed for off-road or stationary use and are not intended to replace road-legal driving lights.
+Important: LED utility work light bars are designed for off-road or stationary use and are not intended to replace road-legal driving lights.

 Light Bars vs Standard Work Lights